 AccommodationsThe accommodations on this trip are quite comfortable and are becoming more luxurious every year.
 Several new hotels are in various stages of completion, and we've taken advantage of them as they've opened their doors.

 This Premiere Inn Trip includes two Casual Inn nights at Dhensa Boutique Resort, which opened in mid-2014.
 While we expect great things from this beautiful hotel, it may take a few seasons for their amenities and services to be fully operating at a Premiere Inn level.
 We’ve chosen it because of its proximity to our favorite routes, its friendly (albeit unassuming) hospitality, strong cultural character and the tremendous view from the hotel’s deck.

 Many hotels and restaurants on our itinerary see few Western travelers and therefore lack many Western-style services.
 Note that the Bhutanese government oversees most hotels, making room availability subject to bureaucratic needs.
 The extra-firm twin beds, the ornate Bhutanese window coverings that keep guest rooms dark, the leisurely service found in neighborhood restaurants and the limited supply of beer can all be appreciated when you keep a sense of humor and see patience as a traveler's virtue.

-Day 1 Namgay, our guide and longtime friend, opens doors normally closed to foreigners; ask him about his tenure in the National Assembly Explore Paro Dzong, a massive fortress and hub for spiritual and community life.
+Day 1 Our Bhutanese guides and longtime friends open doors normally closed to foreigners Explore Paro Dzong, a massive fortress and hub for spiritual and community life.